luisdiogo2071317/azure-docs.pt-pt/articles/backup/backup-azure-system-state.md

 ---
 title: Criar cópias de segurança do Estado do sistema Windows para o Azure
-description: Saiba como efetuar cópias de segurança do Estado do sistema do Windows Server e/ou Windows computadores para o Azure.
+description: Aprenda a criar cópias de segurança do Estado do sistema do Windows Server e/ou do Windows, computadores para o Azure.
 services: backup
 author: saurabhsensharma
 manager: shivamg